Welcome

 Prop-oriented World Rotation

-Prop-oriented World Rotation (POWR) is an experimental technique to enable games to map objects from the user's physical environment to objects in the virtual world.
-For example, the user's bed in their room reinforces a crate in the virtual world.
-This allows the users to benefit from haptic feedback from the virtual world without needing any bespoke prop or device.
+Prop-oriented World Rotation (POWR) is a VR interaction technique I conceived and designed for my Master's dissertation.
+It maps objects from the user's physical environment onto objects in the virtual world, so, for example, the bed in their room stands in for a crate in the game.
+That gives the player real haptic feedback from the virtual world without needing any bespoke prop or device.

 A game was developed to demonstrate this technique.
 The game is a shooter (similar to Time Crisis) where you shoot all the robots to advance to the next checkpoint.
 Each checkpoint has a virtual object the player uses for cover, scaled and mapped to a physical object in the user's room.
 The crate object is mapped to the bed, and any door object in the game is mapped to the room door.